-The issue of asset management is becoming thornier as the enterprise makes its way toward distributed, cloud-based data environments.
+The issue of digital asset management is becoming thornier as the enterprise makes its way toward distributed, cloud-based data environments.

 What exactly qualifies as an asset, and who owns it?
 What is the best way to deploy and ultimately dispose of assets?
 And how will all of this be managed in a dynamic, virtual and scaled-out data architecture?